kobethuwis/kobethuwis/README.md

-👨‍💻 Driven data engineer & robotics enthusiast
+🦾 Driven data engineer & robotics enthusiast

-🦾 Programming and working with computers in general has been a passion for quite some time
+Programming and working with computers in general has been a passion for quite some time.
+Huge fan of application-oriented development, resolving case-specific issues and deep dives into technical rabbit holes.

-😍 In love with automation and minimizing repetitive work

-🤝 Agile, dynamic & team-oriented workflow
+Like to devote my time as well to passive investing, reading sci-fi books, volunteer work, financial planning, watching mystery movies & (cyber)security.

-Take a look at my previous projects & relevant experience in my [personal portfolio](https://kobethuwis.github.io)!
+Take a look at my previous projects, how-to articles or personal pieces at my [personal portfolio](https://kobethuwis.com)!